George Floyd protests in New York City: Public health concerns

 At the time the protests began, New York City was still experiencing high levels of transmission of SARS-CoV-2.
 Public officials expressed concern about the spread of COVID-19 via the crowded events.
 Protests can make social distancing difficult, and some common elements of such demonstrations, like chanting and yelling, can increase risk of transmission.
 In addition to risks taken by protesters, several outlets criticized police working the events for failing to wear face masks as required by policy and by order of the governor.
 The New York Times described a "confounding scene [that] has played out again and again" whereby "the protesters ... are mostly wearing masks [but] many of the police are not".
-As the number of arrests increased, many people were detained for long periods, sometimes held in close quarters where social distancing is impossible.
+As the number of arrests increased, many people were detained for long periods, sometimes held in close quarters where social distancing was impossible.
 Some of the arrested also had inadequate access to water to wash their hands.
 In some cases, policing has involved use of tear gas, which can lead to respiratory illness on its own, and can also increase risk by causing coughing.
-Street medics have been present at the protests, providing first aid for injured or sick participants, some of which came equipped with hand sanitizer or personal protective equipment.
+Street medics provided first aid to injured or sick participants in the protests, and some came equipped with hand sanitizer or personal protective equipment.

-The city started its phased reopening on June 8, but the gatherings led to fears about another wave of illness.